elementor/elementor-developers-docs/src/editor/index.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

 The editor is the environment in which users create pages and control site settings.
-The editor is a general term that includes several areas.
-Each of these areas consists of several inner areas.
-These inner areas are sometimes extended by 3rd party developers.
+The editor is a general term that includes two main areas.
+Each of these areas contains inner areas which can be extended by 3rd party developers.

 ## Structure

-The editor includes the entire editing screen consisting of two main areas:
+The editor includes the entire editing screen and consists of two main areas:

 * [Elementor Preview](./elementor-preview)
 * [Elementor Panel](./elementor-panel)

 ## Editor Panels

-Elementor Panels can be compared to an editing dashboard.
-They have many inner panels, each controlling a different function.
+The Elementor Panel can be compared to a sideboard and its functionality will depend on what panel is being displayed:

 * [Menu Panel](./menu-panel)
 * [Site Settings Panel](./site-settings-panel)